 In its zeal to take down the Affordable Care Act, however, the Fifth Circuit sidestepped the pesky legal niceties that normally restrain activist judges.
 The arrogance is breathtaking.

+I have four problems with this argument.
 First, Professor Bagley accuses the majority of saying that "when Congress eliminated the penalty, it must have meant to subject people to government compulsion," but I've read the opinion pretty carefully a few times, and I can't find that--or anything close to it--anywhere in there.
 Indeed, in a previous piece, Professor Bagley chided these same judges as "Know-Nothing" textualists precisely because they don't interpret statutes by seeking out what Congress subjectively "meant" to do.

-Second, NFIB did not interpret the word "shall" in the individual mandate to create a choice as Professor Bagley says.
+Second, NFIB did not interpret the word "shall" in the individual mandate to create a choice as Professor Bagley contends.
 It interpreted the mandate when read in conjunction with the penalty to create a lawful choice.
 Professor Bagley admits, as he must, that the Chief Justice acknowledged that "[t]he most straightforward reading of the mandate is that it commands individuals to purchase insurance.
 After all, it states that individuals 'shall' maintain health insurance."
 It was only because "the Commerce Clause does not give Congress that power," that the Chief Justice found it "necessary" to reach the taxing power question.
 And it was "only because [the Court] ha[d] a legal duty to construe [the] statute to save it, if fairly possible," he explained, "that § 5000A c[ould] be interpreted as a tax."
 As if to remove any doubt on this point, the Chief Justice added: "Without deciding the Commerce Clause question, I would find no basis to adopt such a saving construction."

 Congress's ability to use its taxing power to influence conduct is not without limits.
 A few of our cases policed these limits aggressively, invalidating punitive exactions obviously designed to regulate behavior otherwise regarded at the time as beyond federal authority.
 See, e.g., United States v.
 Butler, 297 U.S. 1, 56 S.Ct.
 312, 80 L.Ed.
 477 (1936); Drexel Furniture, 259 U.S. 20, 42 S.Ct.
 449, 66 L.Ed.
 817. *573 More often and more recently we have declined to closely examine the regulatory motive or effect of revenue-raising measures.
 See Kahriger, 345 U.S., at 27–31, 73 S.Ct.
 510 (collecting cases).
 We have nonetheless maintained that “ ‘there comes a time in the extension of the penalizing features of the so-called tax when it loses its character as such and becomes a mere penalty with the characteristics of regulation and punishment.’ ” **2600 Kurth Ranch, 511 U.S., at 779, 114 S.Ct.
 1937 (quoting Drexel Furniture, supra, at 38, 42 S.Ct.
 449).